-NB: Material covered in lectures and assignment dates may vary slightly depending on time available.
-Lecture Notes (labeled LEC) in PDF are posted in Brightspace before the lecture in a timely manner.
+NB: Material covered in lectures and assignment dates may vary slightly depending on time available may vary slightly depending on time available.
+Lecture Notes (labeled LEC) in PDF will be posted in Brifgtspace before the lectures in a timely manner.